Point in Time

 (iv) the name and address of the person by whom the prescription was given,

-and a registered midwife practising domiciliary midwifery may supply or dispense a Part I poison in accordance with the regulations made under the Nurses, Midwives and Health Visitors Act (No. 21 of 1965), if he complies with paragraph (b) of this subsection in relation to the supplying or dispensing of the poison.
+and a registered midwife practising domiciliary midwifery may supply or dispense a Part I poison in accordance with the regulations made under the Nurses and Midwives Act (Cap.
+257), if he complies with paragraph (b) of this subsection in relation to the supplying or dispensing of the poison.

 (2)